COMHIS/python-basics/4_independent_project/part4.md

 This and the next lesson give general instructions for steps to complete a small coding project on your own.
 The end result of this project will be a Markov-chain based text generator.
 The basic idea is to take a source text (for example the Idiot by Dostoyevsky), create a "database" based on that text, and use that data to generate random sequences of text that will be original, but in the style of our source.

-Internet is full of examples of markov-chains used to generate text.
+Internet is full of examples of Markov-chains used to generate text.
 A good example, built around tweets by Donald Trump laying out the logic behind the construction of these chains can be found [here](https://filiph.github.io/markov/).

 During part I we'll create the data that we build the Markov chains from, and in part II we will create the actual chains.